onlinetravelgroup/ean-client/README.md

 ### List additional rooms

-When searching hotels only the cheapest room type from each hotel is returned in the result.
 Additional room types for a hotel can be retrieved using the RoomAvailability request.

 ```php
 $rooms = $client->getRoomAvailability([